priyanshukumarsinha/answer/README.md

     - Operand is at the sum of a register and a constant offset.
     - Example: `MOV AX, [SI + 10]`

-  - **ii) Indirect Addressing Mode:**
+  - **ii) Indirect Addressing Mode:
-    - Memory address is in a register or memory location.
+  -     - Memory address is in a register or memory location.
     - Example: `MOV BX, [DI]`

   - **iii) Relative Addressing Mode:**